 - Sales ledger and accounts payable functionality helps to speed up financial close and reporting.

-- Comprehensive data modelling and analysis improves forecasting
+- Comprehensive data modeling and analysis improves forecasting

-- Businesses gain a complete view of their stock to ensure timely order fulfilment.
+- Businesses gain a complete view of their stock to ensure timely order fulfillment.

 - Built-in intelligence helps retailers predict the optimal time to replenish stock and anticipate stock-outs before they happen.
 Using sales forecasts, they can automatically generate production plans and create purchase orders.

-- Handle all sales-related enquiries, manage service requests and process payments from within Outlook.
+- Handle all sales-related inquiries, manage service requests, and process payments from within Outlook.

 - Timesheets along with advanced job costing and reporting capabilities help to create, manage, and track customer projects that stay within set budgets.

 - Plan capacity and sales to effectively manage resource levels, especially during busy seasonal periods.